solo-io/istio-usage-collector/README.md

 ### Environment Variables

 - `CONTEXT`: Kubernetes context to use.
 If not set, the current context will be used.
-- `KUBECONFIG`: Path to the kubeconfig file.
-If not set, `~/.kube/config` will be used.

 ### Example